 The Role of Sydney Families and Consumers

-Many residents and families now take the proactive approach.
+Many residents and families now take a proactive approach.
 They install water filters in their homes instead of drinking directly from the tap.
 They do this not just because of the emerging contaminants in drinking water.
 They do this because they know that even the ordinary contaminants present risks to their health.

 There’s no perfect solution for ensuring the purity and cleanliness of your drinking water.
-But you can reduce the risks by having a water filtration in your home, for example a reverse osmosis filter which are becoming increasingly popular.
+But you can reduce the risks by having an under sink water filter in your home, for example a reverse osmosis filter which are becoming increasingly popular.
 Many Sydney homeowners even install a shower filter to minimise their risks (e.g. exposure to harsh chlorine).

 Common and Emerging Contaminants in Sydney Drinking Water

 Before purchasing a water filter, you should ensure that it can remove the contaminants you’re concerned about.
 You may request for a third-party laboratory analysis of your drinking water.
 You can read the specifications or send an enquiry to the water filter company.

 It requires additional investment but it will all be worth it especially in the long term.
 You will gain peace of mind that you’re doing your best to protect yourself and your family from the harmful chemicals in the water.
 In addition to Sydny, Filtap can install and service water filters from Wollongong to the Central Coast and even many Melbourne areas.